mseminatore/cfirth/README.md

 ## How embeddable is Firth?

-Embedding Firth is as easy as including just a few .C files and calling a few initialization functions.
+I believe that embedding a scripting language should be easy.
+LUA does this well and was the inspiration for the API design.
+Embedding Firth is as easy as including just a few .C files and callinga few initialization functions.
 You can see some examples [here](#embedding-firth).
 Firth can access native variables and call into native C functions.
 The host app can read/write Firth constants and variables and execute code written in Firth.

 ## Firth Overview